-For more information about Access to Work or to make an application, visit www.gov.uk/access-to-work or contact DWP's Access to Work team: Telephone: 0345 268 8489 / Textphone: 0345 608 8753
+For more information about Access to Work visit: www.gov.uk/access-to-work or contact DWP's Access to Work team:

+Telephone: 0800 121 7479 / Textphone: 0800 121 7579

-AtW can help employed people who become disabled to keep their jobs.
+AtW can help employed people who have a disability or physical/ mental health condition to take up, return to, or retain their employment.
 Please consider mentioning AtW in the fit note comments box when advising the patient that they may be able to return to work.
-It may be that someone applying to AtW for travel support is asked for corroboration of their medical conditions.
+It may be that someone applying to AtW for travel support is asked for corroboration of their disability, physical/ mental health condition.
 We have worked with the BMA and RCGP to develop a less onerous form in order to support their recommendation to practices to avoid charging individuals for confirming the information which is required by AtW in order to provide a grant to enable them to realise the health outcome of employment.